Brain Research Foundation 2014 Seed Grant Guidelines

 LOI submission must include an institutional signature to verify nomination.

-LOI’s submitted without a nomination will not be accepted.
+LOI’s submitted without an institutional signature will not be accepted.
 The LOI should be submitted by the PI

 .
 A lay summary and keywords will be requested upon registration.
 The LOI submission includes: